Skip to main content

 • For subject access requests: Create a unique alphanumeric request ID for each row of data in the uploaded file so that we can use that ID to identify the data we're passing back to you.
 Use "CCID" for the column header of that column.
 Subject access requests are not passed downstream.

 • LiveRamp Resellers: If you are a reseller of LiveRamp services, direct your clients who leverage the service and wish to deliver opt-outs or deletions via LiveRamp to prepare files for delivery according to the directions below.
-See the “Retrieving Opt-Outs and Deletions from LiveRamp” section below if you will need to process these opt-out or deletion requests on behalf of your clients.
+See the "Retrieving Opt-Outs and Deletions from LiveRamp" article if you will need to process these opt-out or deletion requests on behalf of your clients.

 Procedure.
 To send your consumer requests to LiveRamp: